AndrewRoe34/standardized-code-solving/README.md

 # standardized-code-solving

-A standardized approach to solving coding problems
+The Standardized Approach to Solving Coding Problems is a simple but extremely effective method for solving most coding problems that you might encounter.